 Winter is creeping in, boot season is back and the central heating is cranked all the way up.
 The increased humidity and warmer air follows you onto the bus, seeps into the office and you don’t want to admit it, but you can feel your skin starting to dry out.

-If you’re taking good care of your skin, but you’re fighting a losing battle against the elements, it’s time for some skincare routine revisions: introducing the sugar scrub recipe.
+If you’re taking good care of your skin, but you’re fighting a losing battle against the elements, it’s time for some skincare routine revisions, homemade style.
+Introducing the sugar scrub recipe.

 The sugar scrub is a treatment that you can use as your exfoliator in the harsher months.
 We could all use a natural helping hand sometimes; whether your skin is dry or oily, sensitive or a combination.